ionic-team/ionic-site/docs/nightly/api/directive/menuToggle/index.md

 <h2 id="usage">Usage</h2>

 Below is an example of a link within a nav bar.
-Tapping this link would automatically open the given side menu
+Tapping this button would open the given side menu, and tapping it again would close it.

 ```html
 <ion-view>